 Scan mapping: This mode will be used for mapping large areas of sky (much bigger than the SPIRE field of view), including deep survey observations.
 The telescope will be scanned across the sky (at up to 1 arcminute per second, the maximum rate that the spacecraft can provide).
 Because of the excellent 1/f stability of the NTD detectors, the beam steering mirror does not need to be operated - signal modulation is provided by the telescope motion.
-To provide the necessary beam overlap for full spatial sampling over the strip defined by a single scan, the scan angle must be 14.5° with respect to one of the array axes.
+To provide the necessary beam overlap for full spatial sampling over the strip defined by a single scan, the scan angle must be $14.5^{\circ}$ with respect to one of the array axes.

-The available Herschel telemetry rate (at least 100 kbs, perhaps upt to 140 kbs) allows all of the 270 photometer detectors to be sampled with 16-bit resolution at up to 28 Hz and the data telemetered directly to the ground with no on-board processing.
+The available Herschel telemetry rate (at least 100 kbs, perhaps up to 140 kbs) allows all of the 270 photometer detectors to be sampled with 16-bit resolution at up to 28 Hz.
+This data is stored in Hershel bulk memory and telemetered directly during ground contact periods with no on-board processing.